 In this version, ControlUp does not filter the ability to install the agent by guest OS, since not all hypervisors always tell what the guest OS is.

 Deploying ControlUp agents behind firewalls

 By default, ControlUp uses RPC for agent deployment.
 In some environments, RPC access to the managed computers may be blocked by firewalls or other security measures.
-In order to deploy ControlUp agents to these computers, use the “Read more about adding computers…” link on the bottom of the Add Computers window.
-After clicking this link, you will be redirected to the ControlUp website, where you will be able to download a Windows Installer package.
-You can then use your deployment mechanism of choice in order to install the ControlUp agent on the managed machines.
-After completing the deployment, you will be able to add these machines to ControlUp using the Add Computers window, provided that the agent communication TCP port (40705 by default) is not blocked by your security hardware and software.
+To deploy ControlUp agents to these computers, on the ControlUp website, you can download a Windows Installer package.
+You can then use your deployment mechanism of choice to install the ControlUp agent on the managed machines.
+After completing the deployment, you are able to add these machines to ControlUp using the Add Computers window, provided that the agent communication TCP port (40705 by default) is not blocked by your security hardware and software.

-Note: ControlUp agents installed using this method cannot be uninstalled remotely using ControlUp console.
+Note: ControlUp agents installed using this method cannot be uninstalled remotely using the ControlUp Real-Time Console.
 You should uninstall these packages manually or using your software deployment system of choice.

 Note: The following functionality may be limited when accessing ControlUp agents behind firewalls: Remote Event Viewer, File System Controller (Get file properties, Gather and Send Files Here).
 These features rely on RPC communications and may not work if firewalls or other security measures on your network prevent this type of connection.

-Please note that .Net Framework needs to be installed manually or deployed using your software deployment mechanism of choice for computers running Windows XP or Windows Server 2003.
+The .Net Framework needs to be installed manually or deployed using your software deployment mechanism of choice for machines running Windows XP or Windows Server 2003.